-- Monitor cracking and spalling in the south (right) culvert. - Monitor minor erosion between the concrete culverts on the upstream end. - Remove downed tree upstream of the culvert.
+- Monitor cracking and spalling in the south (right) culvert. - Monitor minor erosion between the concrete culverts on the upstream end.

-7. Edgewood Embankment (Constructed 1981-1984)
+6. Edgewood Embankment (Constructed 1981-1984)

 - a.
 The concrete culvert appeared to be in satisfactory condition. - b.
 The embankment appeared to be in satisfactory condition. - c.
-No visible settlement or erosion was observed along the embankment. - d.
-Trees and shrubs are growing on the embankment. - e.
-Although some branches have been removed since last year's inspection, there are three large trees (two oak trees and one maple tree) that have fallen downstream of the culvert and the tree branches are extending into the creek channel and could obstruct creek flows. - f.
+The creek was completely dry on upstream side of the embankment. - d.
+No visible settlement or erosion was observed along the embankment. - e.
+Trees and shrubs are growing on the embankment. - f.
 The natural boulder riprap between the Edgewood embankment and Douglas Drive crossing is significantly overgrown with vegetation. - g.
 Spalled concrete was observed at four joints in the culvert. - h.
 Spalled concrete was observed on the north (right) and south (left) side of the downstream flared end section of the culvert. - i.
-Moderate erosion is occurring on each side of the upstream end of the culvert. - j.
+Moderate erosion is occurring on the left side of the upstream end of the culvert. - j.
 Sediment has accumulated in the pool downstream of the culvert and formed a delta, which had some established vegetation.
-The deposited sediment was generally creating a meander in the creek toward the south (right) bank.
+The deposited sediment was generally creating a meander in the creek toward the south (right) bank. - k.
+Small dead trees were observed downstream of embankment.

-- Remove branches and downed trees that are in the creek channel to prevent obstructing creek flows. - Remove trees, shrubs and woody vegetation growing on the embankment. - Clear woody vegetation in the channel between the Edgewood Embankment and Douglas Drive crossing as needed to maintain flow capacity and allow access through the open channel. - Monitor spalled concrete at the fifth joint from the upstream end in the culvert.
+- Remove branches and downed trees that are in the creek channel to prevent obstructing creek flows. - Remove trees, shrubs and woody vegetation growing on the embankment. - Clear woody vegetation in the channel between the Edgewood Embankment and Douglas Drive crossing as needed to maintain flow capacity and allow access through the open channel.